LGBTQ community: Know your rights as a homebuyer

 How to protect yourself from housing discrimination

-One of the most important steps to protecting yourself from housing discrimination is to work with an LGBTQ-friendly real estate agent.
-You can find agents through NAGLREP online.
-Get referrals from family and friends for the best agents in your area.
+One way to protect yourself from housing discrimination is to work with an LGBTQ-friendly real estate agent.
+You can find such agents through NAGLREP online, or get referrals from family and friends for the best agents in your area.

 In addition to finding an agent, shop around for a mortgage lender who you can be sure won’t discriminate against you.
 You can consult your local Fair Housing Authority for help.